 Noted as a horticultural hotspot, Glendurgan is one of the best of Cornwall's characteristic valley gardens.
 Purchased by Alfred Fox in 1820, it was created following his brother's pioneering example at Penjerrick, where the innovative planting had already impressed many horticultural writers of the time.
 Alfred Fox planted Pinus Pinaster as windbreaks, as well as variety of vibrant trees and shrubs, and several orchards.
 The garden is an enchanting display of rare and exotic shrubs year-round, but is particularly popular for its spectacular spring magnolias and camellias.

 One of the most exciting features is the cherry laurel maze dating back to 1833, where you can lose yourself and the kids in a magical web.
 But this is only one of the features that make it such a family friendly paradise.
-The Giant's Stride is very popular with children and once they've worn themselves out running through the wild flowers that carpet the valley, follow the canopies of colour to emerge at the beach, where you can unpack a picnic or paddle at the water's edge.
-And if the weather says otherwise, take them undercover to the tearooms, where a tasty selection of snacks will re-fuel hungry tums and give you chance to relax before the next adventure.
+The Giant's Stride is very popular with children and once they've worn themselves out running alongside the wild flowers that carpet the valley, follow the canopies of colour to emerge at the beach, where you can unpack a picnic or paddle at the water's edge.
+Durgan fish cellar, a volunteer-led information room offers local history, second hand books, children's activitieis and buckets and spades to borrow for a play on the beach.
+At the top of the garden there's the opportunity to refuel and relax at Glendurgan Tea house, where a tasty selection of cakes and daily changing lunch specials will nourish hungry tums and give you chance to relax before the next adventure.

-Get lost in the 176-year-old cherry laurel maze.
+Get lost in the historic cherry laurel maze.

 Become airborne on the 'Giant's Stride' swing.